randered/randered/README.md

 - 👋 Hi, I’m Vasil aka Randered
 - Enthusiastic back-end developer.
 - Currently working with Java and Spring oriented projects.
-- Striving to learn Web3, Solidity, Blockchain and start working on smart contracts.
+- Worked also on Web3, Solidity, Blockchain in Hedera HashGraph project.

 <!---
 randered/randered is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.